mansi808/eng1-team3-assessment2/docs/README.md

       testing tooling, and descriptions of manual test-cases that you designed to test the parts of the code that could not be covered by your automated tests (4 marks)
-- [ ] All the project-related Assessment 2 deliverables, as well as the other team’s Assessment 1 versions (please note the specific requirements for updates
+- [ ] All the project-related Assessment 2 deliverables, as well as the other team’s Assessment 1 versions (please note the specific requirements for updates)
-- [ ] The executable JAR for the game
+- [x] The executable JAR for the game
+- [ ] Provide weekly snapshots of the plan from Methods and selection planning on your team’s website